 For Jesus, changing the world means turning the tables on conventional money wisdom.
 In his economy, money doesn’t trump justice.
 If anything, it serves justice and functions as a tool for the advancing the kingdom of God on earth.

 Changing the world isn’t easy, but it’s something we’re called to do.
-If we call ourselves Jesus followers, it’s something we have to do — and we do it one person, one situation, one opinion at a time.
+If we’re spiritually serious people, it’s something we have to do — and we do it one person, one situation, one opinion at a time.